PFLab-OS/ARM_devenv/README.md

 ... synchonizes `sync` directory between local environment and ARM Ubuntu on QEMU.

-This way is tentative.
-The sharing will be automated in the future.
+This way is tentative; the sharing will be automated in the future.

 [SSH is configured]: #configure-ssh
 [starting QEMU]: #start-qemu